 Celecoxib is an inhibitor of CYP2D6.
 The plasma concentrations of medicinal products that are substrates of this enzyme may be increased when celecoxib is used concomitantly.
-Examples of medicinal products which are metabolized by CYP2D6 are antidepressants (tricyclics and SSRIs), neuroleptics, anti-arrhythmic medicinal products, etc. The dose of individually dose-titrated CYP2D6 substrates may need to be reduced when treatment with celecoxib is initiated or increased if treatment with celecoxib is terminated.
+Examples of medicinal products which are metabolized by CYP2D6 are antidepressants (tricyclics and SSRIs), neuroleptics, anti-arrhythmic medicinal products, etc. The dose of individually dose-titrated increased if treatment with celecoxib is terminated.